Universal features of entanglement entropy in the honeycomb Hubbard model

 Finally, we further increase $U$ into the antiferromagnetic Mott insulator phase where we expect to see a \textit{positive} subleading logarithmic contribution coming from Goldstone modes, given by Eq. (\ref{eq:goldstoneEE}).
-Fig. (\ref{fig:goldstone}) shows the half-system entropy on rectangular systems, depicted in Fig. (\ref{fig:configs}$e$), with $U=8$.
+Fig. (\ref{fig:goldstone}) shows the half-system entropy on rectangular systems as shown in the figure with $U=8$.
 We see a clear positive log with a coefficient in agreement with the contribution from two Goldstone modes.

-{\em Conclusions:} We have introduced a improved equilibrium Monte Carlo estimator for the R\'enyi EE, which we used to detect universal logarithmic terms in a 2D model of interacting fermions for the first time.
-The DQMC algorithm that we have developed to compute this estimator is numerically stable and preserves the same CPU time scaling as traditional implementations.
-In fact, a relatively small amount of computing time was required for the main results, approximately 47500 CPU hours for Fig. (\ref{fig:U3p8triangle}) and 30000 CPU hours for Fig. (\ref{fig:goldstone}).
-We expect that our technique can be further refined by designing better protocols for the $\lambda$ field, as studied in [\onlinecite{Srdinsek2022:REEoptimal}], which would allow for avoiding bias with a fewer number of $\lambda$ values.
-Moving forward, we envision that this technique will unlock universal signatures in more exotic interacting fermionic systems, such as deconfined phases and phase transitions [\onlinecite{Assaad2016:SimpleDeconfined,Li2017:FermionInduced,Liao2022:FermionPlaquette}].
+{\em Conclusions:} We introduced an equilibrium Monte Carlo estimator for the R\'enyi EE in interacting fermion systems that allows for importance sampling of the original estimator by Grover.
+We used this method to detect, for the first time, logarithmic corrections to the area law in a 2D model of interacting fermions.
+Importantly, we find that such logarithmic terms can be sensitive to the type of entanglement cut that is used.

+{\em Note added:} Since our method first appeared, it has been independently implemented and applied to several different fermionic models [\onlinecite{DaLiao:2023pdn,Pan:2023ysg,Liu:2023msa}].
+Additionally, building on our methodology, an even more efficient protocol was developed in [\onlinecite{DaLiao:2023klr}] that obviates the need to sample over subset entangling regions.

-{\em Acknowledgements:} R. O. and F. J. acknowledge funding from the Spanish MCI/AEI/FEDER (grant PGC2018-101988-B-C21).
+{\em Acknowledgements:} We gratefully acknowledge William Witczak-Krempa for stimulating correspondence.
+R. O. and F. J. acknowledge funding from the Spanish MCI/AEI/FEDER (grant PGC2018-101988-B-C21).
 Technical and human support provided by DIPC Supercomputing Center, where the main results were collected, is gratefully acknowledged.
 Additional resources were used from the XSEDE allocation NSF DMR-130040 using the Expanse cluster at SDSC.